tatsu-lab/alpaca_eval/README.md

   have
   to change the `fn_completions` in the configuration file which maps to the corresponding function in [this file](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/decoders/__init__.py).
 We provide `fn_completions` functions to use any model on OpenAI API, Anthropic API, Cohere API, or HuggingFace hub.
+If you change provider you will need to install there API and set the appropriate API_KEY.
+To install all use `pip install alpaca_eval[all]`.
 - **Using multiple annotators**: Specify a list of annotators in `annotators_config` in the configuration file.
 For an example see [alpaca_farm configuration](https://github.com/tatsu-lab/alpaca_eval/blob/main/src/alpaca_eval/configs/alpaca_farm/configs.yaml).